 When merchants pay for credit card fraud

-The bank will cover more credit card fraud issues, but sometimes the merchant is responsible.
-Small-business owners using outdated swipe payment terminals may have to make up the difference.
-Merchants are also responsible for credit card fraud repayment if the hacker makes an online purchase.
+The bank that issues the credit card will cover most credit card fraud issues, but sometimes the bank rules that it is merchant credit card fraud, making the merchant responsible.
+Small business owners using outdated swipe payment terminals may have to make up for the difference.
+Merchants are also responsible for credit fraud charges if the hacker makes an unauthorized online purchase.
+Sometimes banks suggest merchant responsibility for stolen credit card information if it is due to poor security or outdated systems.

 When cardholders pay for credit card fraud

-Cardholders are almost never responsible for credit card fraud.
-Even under these rare circumstances, the Fair Credit Billing Act limits your liability to $50 if someone goes on a spending spree with your card.
-Some banks have zero liability policies that waive the $50 fee, protecting you from fraudulent behavior in the process.
-You must report suspicious credit card activity within 60 days of it appearing on your billing statement to avoid paying for the fraudulent activity.
+Cardholders are rarely responsible for credit card fraud.
+Even under these rare circumstances when you’re considered liable, FCBA limits your liability to $50.
+Some banks have zero liability policies that waive the $50 loss, protecting you from the fraudulent behavior.
+However, you must report suspicious credit card activity within 60 days of it appearing on your billing statement to avoid paying for the fraudulent activity.

 What about cases of debit card fraud?

-Debit cards do not have as many built-in protections as credit cards.
-Immediately reporting debit card fraud can help you avoid costs, but it’s not a guarantee.
-Your bank account won’t get replenished right away, if at all.
-Freezing your debit card can limit the damage as you wait to see what will happen to your stolen funds.
+Debit cards do not have the same built-in protections as credit cards, thus carrying a greater risk of being liable for fraudulent charges.
+To protect yourself, immediately reporting debit card fraud can help you avoid costs, but it’s not a guarantee.
+Since debit cards deduct funds directly from your bank account, your bank account likely won’t be replenished immediately, if at all.
+Freezing your debit card can limit the damage as you wait to see what will happen to the stolen funds.
+Stay closely in touch with your bank if you’re in this situation.

 What to do if credit card fraud happens to you

 It’s essential to act quickly if you detect suspicious credit card activity.
-Debt can accumulate, and you only have 60 days to report fraudulent spending to your bank.
+Debt can accumulate, and you only have 60 days to report fraudulent spending to your bank if you want to help prevent the amount of money you could be out.
 You should review your finances to minimize the likelihood of becoming a victim of credit card fraud.

 Notify your credit card company

-Create a list of suspicious credit card transactions and notify your credit card company about the activity.
+Create a list of suspicious credit card transactions and notify your card issuer about the activity.
 Your credit card company can help reduce the damage and cover you for fraudulent activities.

 Remove unauthorized charges

-Consumers can request their credit card providers to remove unauthorized charges.
-This step prevents fraudulent activity from hurting your payment history, a critical component of your credit score.
+Consumers can request that their credit card providers remove unauthorized charges.
+This step prevents credit fraud charges from harming your payment history, a critical component of your credit score.

 Close the account